LukeGrahamLandry/franca/examples/os/README.md

   - fs (FUSE)
   - gpu (2d framebuffer for software rendering)
 - virtual file system in userspace
+  - makes it easy to port programs that expect a unix-like everything-is-a-file interface
 - a subset of libc

 ## incomplete